 If you select MS SQL Server, then:

-- In the DB Server Name/IP and Port field, enter the host name or IP address and the port number of the PostgreSQL database server.
+- In the DB Server Name/IP and Port field, enter the host name or IP address and the port number of the pgSQL database server.

 - Enter the Username and Password of a user who has permission to create a new database.

-Check the box against Migrate Existing Data to copy the data from your old database to the new database.
+Check the box next to Migrate Existing Data to copy the data from your old database to the new database.

 - In the DB Server Name/IP and Port field, enter the host name or IP address and the port number of the MS SQL database server.